 Cultural and Practical Barriers to Epilepsy Care in Uganda (2018-2019)

-This Bass Connections project team will design a multipronged intervention program with the goal of impacting the epilepsy treatment gap in Uganda.
-This work will occur as Duke Global Neurosurgery and Neuroscience (DGNN) continues to build the biomedical care training and access infrastructure.
+This project team designed an intervention program with the goal of impacting the epilepsy treatment gap in Uganda.
+This work occurred as Duke Global Neurosurgery and Neurology (DGNN) continued to build the biomedical care training and access infrastructure.

-The intervention will include three components: stakeholder education; access to treatment; and traditional and biomedical care partnerships.
-It will be implemented in a field visit in Uganda at the end of Summer 2018, with impact data collected pre- and post-implementation.
+The intervention included three components: stakeholder education; access to treatment; and traditional and biomedical care partnerships.
+It was implemented during a field visit in Uganda, with impact data collected pre- and post-implementation.

 Summer 2018 – Summer 2019

-See earlier related team, Cultural and Practical Barriers to Epilepsy Care in Uganda (2017-2018).
+See related teams, Healthcare Provider Education to Reduce Epilepsy Care Disparities in Uganda (2020-2021) and Cultural and Practical Barriers to Epilepsy Care in Uganda (2017-2018).

 /undergraduate Team Members